top of page

 Year Opened: 1992 Capacity: 6,200

-California’s Inland Empire is a great market for minor league baseball.
+California’s Inland Empire is a great market for minor-league baseball.
 In less than 90 minutes, fans can stop by the stadiums of three minor league franchises.
 Perhaps the most storied of all of these franchises, call the city of Rancho Cucamonga its home.

-The franchise is well known by stadium travelers due to its unforgettable city name, regionally-appropriate nickname, comfortable venue, and reputation for a great fan experience.
+The franchise is well known by stadium travelers due to its unforgettable city name, regionally appropriate nickname, comfortable venue, and reputation for a great fan experience.
+Opened as The Epicenter in 1992 at a cost of around $20 million, the Rancho Cucamonga Quakes and the stadium have enjoyed a prosperous run.

 Food & Beverage 4

-If you’re in the mood for some South of The Border tastings, carne asada fries, Mexican-style street corn, burritos, nachos in a souvenir helmet and quesadillas, all with the choice of carne asada, chicken or carnitas are available at the left field cantina.
+If you’re in the mood for some South of The Border tastings, carne asada fries, Mexican-style street corn, burritos, nachos in a souvenir helmet, and quesadillas, all with the choice of carne asada, chicken, or carnitas are available at the left field cantina.

-If carrying a sweet tooth soft serve ice cream, churro’s, and churro sundaes are served up in a souvenir helmet.
+If carrying a sweet tooth, soft serve ice cream, churros, and churro sundaes are served up in a souvenir helmet.
 Cotton candy and assorted candy varieties are also available.

-Domestic brew options from Anheuser Busch and Coors products are available as well as premium craft brews ranging from Firestone 805, Kona Big Wave and Elysian Contact Haze IPA.
+Pepsi product sodas are sold as well as bottled water and Gatorade.
+Domestic brew options from Anheuser Busch and Coors products are available as well as premium craft brews ranging from Firestone 805, Kona Big Wave, and Elysian Contact Haze IPA.

 Atmosphere 5